MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-with-elk.md

 1. Visit the main page for [Elasticsearch managed service on Azure](https://www.elastic.co/azure).

-1. Enter your email address.

-1. Wait for the email.

-1. Click on the **Verify and Accept** button in the email.

-1. Create a password and login.
+1. Select **Try Free**.

+1. Under **Elasticsearch** select **Launch on Elastic Cloud**.
+If you already have an account, log in to it and continue to the next step.
+If you do not have an account, fill in an email address and password and select **Create account**.
 The email address and this password are for you Elasticsearch managed service.
 You can get back to the Elasticsearch managed service by visiting [https://cloud.elastic.co/login](https://cloud.elastic.co/login) and signing in with this email address and password.

-Follow these steps after you have logged in to create Elasticsearch managed service on Azure.
+   1. Click on the **Verify and Accept** button in the email.
+   1. After logging in, select **Start your free trial**.
    1. Select **Elastic Stack**.
+   1. In **Deployment settings**, make sure you have selected **Azure** and choose the same data center where your WLS will be deployed.

-1. Accept the default hardware profile.
+   1. Accept the default values for the remainder of the settings.

-1. Select **Azure** as the **Cloud provider**.

-1. Select a **Region**.

-1. Leave the **Version** at its default.

-1. Name your deployment.
-Note down the name of the deployment in case you need it later.

    1. Select **Create deployment**.

-1. Note down your Elastic deplyopment credentials, they are for your Elasticsearch and Kibana endpoints.

-1. Select **Continue without downloading**.

-1. Wait for the deployment to complete.
-You'll see **Your deployment has been created.**
+   1. Note down your deployment credentials.
+You will need them later in this tutorial.

 Proceed to the section [Note down the Elasticsearch and Kibana URLs](#note-down-the-elasticsearch-and-kibana-urls).
 Alternatively, the steps in the next section show you how to do the same process with Elasticsearch (Self-managed).